-The Washington D.C Police has primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Wake Washington Campus.
+The Washington D.C.
+Police have primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Wake Washington Campus.

-The Charlotte-Mecklenburg Police has primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Charlotte Campus.
+The Charlotte-Mecklenburg Police have primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Charlotte Campus.

-The Winston-Salem Police has primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Brookstown Campus.
+The Winston-Salem Police have primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws on the Brookstown Campus.

-WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP, AND CAMBRIDGE INSTEP
+WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP, CAMBRIDGE INSTEP, GREAT RUSSELL STREET, SANTIAGO AND COPENHAGEN.

-Intoxication on the overseas campus is prohibited.
+Intoxication on overseas campuses is prohibited.
 Violation of any law regarding alcohol is prohibited.
-Please refer to the "Substance Abuse Policy and Program" of the Student Code of Conduct and Conduct Procedures for a complete description of policies at http://static.wfu.edu/files/pdf/students/judicial-handbook.pdf.
+Please refer to the "Substance Abuse Policy and Program" of the Student Code of Conduct and Conduct Procedures for a complete description of policies at the following link: https://studentconduct.wfu.edu/undergraduate-student-handbook/minimum\expectations/.

-The Barcelona Police, Venice Police, Vienna Police, Salamanca Police, London Police, Cambridge Police has primary responsibility for the enforcement of underage drinking laws as well as the enforcement of Federal drug laws on the respective overseas campuses.
+The Barcelona Police, Venice Police, Vienna Police, Salamanca Police, London Police, Cambridge Police, Santiago and Copenhagen Police have primary responsibility for the enforcement of underage drinking laws as well as the enforcement of Federal drug laws on their respective overseas campuses.